-- a) if possible, the flight crew may immediately reduce thrust to idle; - b) exit volcanic ash cloud as quickly as possible.
+- a) immediately reduce thrust to idle; - b) exit volcanic ash cloud as quickly as possible.
 The shortest distance/time out of the ash may require an immediate, descending 180-degree turn (terrain permitting); - c) don flight crew oxygen masks at 100 per cent (if required);

 - d) monitor airspeed and pitch attitude.
-If unreliable airspeed is suspected, or a complete loss of airspeed indication occurs (volcanic ash may block the pitot system), the flight crew will establish the appropriate pitch attitude; - e) land at the nearest suitable aerodrome; and - f) upon landing, thrust reversers may be used as lightly as feasible.
+If unreliable airspeed is suspected, or a complete loss of airspeed indication occurs (volcanic ash may block the Pitot system), the flight crew will establish the appropriate pitch attitude; - e) land at the nearest suitable aerodrome; and - f) upon landing, thrust reversers may be used as lightly as feasible.